chaitanyakiranch/spring-petclinic/readme.md

 ## Prerequisites

-Install Docker on the machine
+1)	Install Docker on the machine.

-Jenkins set up on the machine to run the pipeline.
+2)	Jenkins set up on the machine to run the pipeline.
 Refer to "Appendix - Jenkins set up" for detailed instructions.

 ## Run and access the Pet-clinic application